FAQ

 How do I set up my own Named (Endowment) Fund?

 Setting up your own Named Fund is really easy.
-Simply contact your local Community Foundation who will find out about your wishes and your dreams for your community and talk you through the simple process.
+Simply contact your local Community Foundation who explore your giving aspirations and talk you through the simple process.

 Who manages the investments?